Space Shuttle retirement: Shuttle Carrier Aircraft

 Two modified Boeing 747s were used to fly the shuttles back to KSC when they landed at Edwards AFB.
-N911NA was retired on February 8, 2012 and is now a parts hulk for the Stratospheric Observatory for Infrared Astronomy.
-Beginning in September 2014, N911NA was loaned out to the Joe Davies Heritage Airpark, in Palmdale, CA, where it is on outdoor display next to a B-52.
+N911NA was retired on February 8, 2012, and is now a parts hulk for the Stratospheric Observatory for Infrared Astronomy.
+Beginning in September 2014, N911NA was loaned out to the Joe Davies Heritage Airpark, in Palmdale, California, where it is on outdoor display next to a B-52.
 The other aircraft, N905NA was used to send Discovery, Endeavour and Enterprise to their museums and in September 2012 was found to have few parts for SOFIA.
 It is currently a museum piece at the Johnson Space Center, displayed carrying a full-scale replica of an orbiter.